bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 ```

 Photos of the anatomical landmarks and/or fiducials are OPTIONAL.
-Please note that the photos may need to be cropped or
+Please note that the photos may need to be cropped or blurred to conceal
-blurred to conceal identifying features prior to sharing, depending on the
+identifying features prior to sharing, depending on the terms of the consent
-terms of the consent form signed by the participant.
+form signed by the participant.

+The `acq` parameter can be used to indicate acquisition of different photos of
+the same face (or other body part in different angles to show, for example, the
+location of the nasion (NAS) as opposed to the right periauricular point (RPA).

 Example: